marindeveloper/marindeveloper/README.md

 # what's up
 I've been programming for about 3 years now.
 I started programming because of Discord, more specifically the people I met on there who introduced me to it.
-Since then I've learned Java, HTML, CSS, a little bit of MySQL and I'm currently learning JS and have made a few projects using it.
+Since then I've learned Java, HTML, CSS, a little bit of MySQL and I'm currently learning JS and have made a few projects using it which you can check out below.

 Outside of coding, I’m into photography and gaming.
 I usually play competitive stuff like CS2 but also enjoy story or cozy games a lot.